ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d5 - b - Project-1 Kick-off.md

 ## Notes

 - UX:
-  - Images, etc: find resources on the internet (eg. canva.com)
+  - Images, etc: find resources on the internet (e.g. canva.com)
   - Resources: https://gist.github.com/TA-Remote/0cfd3fa0408113c2615b396e23619e5f
   - A game has to be fun to play, that's the most important thing